A Ground-breaking partnership

-RADIAN is a collaboration between Gilead Sciences and the Elton John AIDS Foundation providing significant funding from 2019 – 2025 to support interventions and drive measurable impact in EECA.
+RADIAN is a collaboration between Gilead Sciences and the Elton John AIDS Foundation that was launched in 2019 and will be providing significant funding from 2020 – 2025 to support interventions and drive measurable impact in EECA.
 Funding is provided through grants which are assessed and administered by the Elton John AIDS Foundation.
 Gilead has no involvement in the selection and assessment of award applicants and winners.

 Radian Model Cities

 The RADIAN ‘Model Cities’ programme will invest in targeted interventions by local organisations in key EECA cities.
 The programme will support innovative approaches, including new models of care and expanded prevention and healthcare programmes.